bralri/bralri/src/works/transient-residency.md

 <br>

-<p>{{ description }} During this residency I shared works from a recent work in progress project called <i>Metamorphosis</i>.
+<p class="indent">Transient Residency is an Online Residency Programme via Instagram, supporting creatives who explore the relationship between Art & Technology.
+During this residency I shared works from a recent work in progress project called <i>Metamorphosis</i>.
 Metamorphosis being the transformation, change and growth of something, this project is interested in those concepts of change specific to the human condition.</p>

 <p>Exploring ideas such as posthumanism and transhumanism, bodily augmentation, cybernetics and biomechanics.
 This project explores those ideas through the lens of science-fiction and fantasy.
 How these ideas present themselves in fiction and how they depict the enhancement of humanity, for example like the enxtention and longevity of human life or technological advancements which can aid and improve on the body.</p>